Skip to main content

 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-In order to realize a digital society, it is important for relevant parties to work together under "common rules" and create value.
+In order to realize a digital society, it is important for related parties to work together under "common rules" and create value.

-The Digital Society Promotion Standard Guideline Group is a collection of common rules and reference documents on procedures and procedures for service and business reforms and the development and management of government information systems associated with these reforms, as well as various technical standards.
+The Digital Society Promotion Standard Guidelines are a collection of common rules and reference documents related to various technical standards and procedures and procedures for service and business reforms and the development and management of government information systems associated with these reforms.

 There are two types of positioning for each document:

-• Normative: A document that defines the rules to be observed for the development and management of government information systems.
+• Normative guidelines: Documents that specify the content to be observed as rules for the development and management of government information systems.

-In the past, various guidelines were formulated under the name of the "Digital Government Promotion Standard Guideline Group."
-However, from the perspective of promoting digitalisation not only within the government but also throughout society as a Digital Agency, the name of these document systems has been changed to the "Digital Society Promotion Standard Guideline Group."
+Until now, various guidelines had been formulated under the name of the "Digital Government Promotion Standard Guidelines Group."
+However, from the perspective of Digital Agency promoting digitalisation not only within the government but also throughout society, the name of the document system has been changed to the "Digital Society Promotion Standard Guidelines Group."

-In addition, the name "Digital Government" has been retained for documents that mainly define internal government procedures and processes.
+In addition, the name "Digital Government" continues to be used mainly for documents that define internal government procedures and processes.

 • Document Positioning: Normative

-• Outline: Systematic common government rules that stipulate basic policies and matters related to procedures and procedures and the roles of each organization within the government in relation to service and business reforms and the development and management of government information systems associated with these reforms
+• Overview: Systematic common government rules that stipulate basic policies and matters related to the procedures and procedures for service and business reforms and the development and management of government information systems associated with these reforms, as well as the roles of each organization within the government

 DS-110 Digital Government Promotion Standard Guideline Manual

-• Summary: As a sub-document of the Standard Guideline, this document is a reference document that includes article-by-article commentary to facilitate understanding of the purpose and objectives of the Standard Guideline.
+• Summary: As a sub-document of the standard guideline, it is a reference document that contains an article by article explanation to make it easier to understand the purpose and purpose of the description in the standard guideline.

-DS 120 Digital Government Promotion Standard Guideline Implementation Guidebook
+DS-120 Digital Government Promotion Standard Guideline Practice Guidebook

-• Summary: A practical reference document incorporating know-how and lessons learned to date, as a sub-document of the Standard Guidelines, the Standard Guidelines Annex and the Standard Guidelines Manual
+• Summary: A practical reference document incorporating the know-how and lessons learned thus far as a sub-document of the standard guideline, the standard guideline annex, and the standard guideline reference.

 Articles (PDF/985KB)